ministryofjustice/hmpps-person-record/runbooks/003-Rollback.md

 kubectl -n <namespace> port-forward deployment/hmpps-person-record 8080:9090
 ```

+This process will take the cluster that the record is currently in and determine whether it is still valid or it needs looking at.
-Using the saved file `affected-clusters.json` from [step three](#3-identify-affected-clusters-and-records), trigger the recluster endpoint by running the command:
+Using the saved file `affected-records.json` from [step three](#3-identify-affected-records), trigger the recluster endpoint by running the command:

 ```shell
 curl -X POST http://localhost:9090/admin/recluster \